nubot-nudt/LCR-Net/README.md

 python3 experiments/loop_detection/test_loop_detection.py --snapshot=./weights/best-model-mixed.tar --dataset=kitti
 ```

 This script generates and saves global descriptors.
-Use `--dataset` to specify the dataset; currently, loop detection testing supports the KITTI and Oxford datasets.
+Use `--dataset` to specify the dataset; currently, loop detection testing supports the KITTI and Ford campus datasets.
 Use `--snapshot=./weights/best-model-reg.tar` to reproduce the results of $LCR-Net^\diamond$.

 To evaluate the loop detection performance, run: